 We have yet to see concrete attempts, however, due to a variety of factors, including the time and resources required to build efficient smart cities.

 The Malaysia Smart City Framework (MSCF)

-The Malaysia Smart City Framework (MSCF) is a national-level framework that serves as a guide and reference for city managers, state governments, federal ministries and departments, industry players, academicians, urban planning consultants, and other stakeholders in planning and developing smart cities in Malaysia holistically and in line with current developments.
+The Malaysia Smart City Framework (MSCF) is a national-level framework that serves as a guide and reference for city managers, state governments, federal ministries and departments, industry players, academicians, urban planning consultants, and other stakeholders in town planning and developing smart cities in Malaysia holistically and in line with current developments.

-The document includes the idea of a smart city in the context of Malaysia, seven key components of smart cities, policy directions, outlined proposed strategies and initiatives for each component, which can be used as a reference by those interested in implementing smart cities initiatives in Malaysia.
+The document includes the idea of a smart city in the context of Malaysia, seven key components of smart cities, policy directions, and outlined proposed strategies and initiatives for each component, which can be used as a reference by those interested in implementing smart cities initiatives in Malaysia.

 The 7 major components of smart city Malaysia are: